 First Offence DUI.
-A DUI arrest can trigger an administrative suspended license follows any DUI conviction in Georgia.
+A DUI arrest can trigger an administrative suspended license following any DUI conviction in Georgia.
 Read our detailed information on handling either an appeal OR installing an IID on your motor vehicle within 30 days after the arrest.

-The suspension period for a DUI in Georgia’s first offense is for 12 months, but first offenders age 21 and over may be eligible for a limited driving permit that allows restricted driving privileges.
+The suspension period for a DUI in Georgia’s first offense is for 12 months, but first offenders aged 21 and over may be eligible for a limited driving permit that allows restricted driving privileges.
 Either a conviction (within 5 years) of a 3rd DUI or a 4th DUI felony causes a 5-year revocation of the driver’s license.

 How to get my license back after a DUI?
 This process is called license reinstatement.
 The reinstatement requirements mandate several steps.
 One if to have completed the risk reduction course (DUI school).
 Plus, you must show current proof of insurance company coverage. and completing any court-ordered drug or alcohol education requirements.

 Plus, court-ordered alcohol or drug treatment must be underway or finished.
-Finally, (if a 2nd DUI in GA within 5 years) you must show that you show proof of applying for and paying for installation an ignition interlock device for 12 months or longer.
+Finally, (if a 2nd DUI in GA within 5 years) you must show that you show proof of applying for and paying for the installation an ignition interlock device for 12 months or longer.